Reaseheath College Privacy Notice for Student Applicants

 Where you have previously studied at the College or commenced an application process with us before, then we will send you information about the courses we provide on the basis of our legitimate business interests.
 In doing so, we will comply with the requirements of the “soft opt in” and offer you an opportunity to refuse marketing when your details are first collected and in subsequent messages (by way of own unsubscribe).

-Any other marketing we carry out will be on the basis of consent.
+Any other marketing we carry out would normally be on the basis of consent.

 Who will my personal information be shared with?